intell-sci-comput/PSE/README.md

 ## 🏆 SRbench Evaluation

-To evaluate PCTS's performance on SRbench, follow these steps:
+To evaluate PSE's performance on SRbench, follow these steps:

 1. Copy the `SRBenchRegressor` directory into the `algorithm` folder of your SRbench installation.

 2. Follow the standard SRbench instructions to run our algorithm.

-This setup will allow you to benchmark PCTS using the SRbench, providing a standardized evaluation of its performance alongside other symbolic regression algorithms.
+This setup will allow you to benchmark PSE using the SRbench, providing a standardized evaluation of its performance alongside other symbolic regression algorithms.

 ## 📚 Citation